 Using the Wrong Food

 Forget the old cartoon image of mice eating cheese.
-The rodents are primarily nut and seed eaters, so the best bait for mouse traps is peanut butter or hazelnut spread.
+The rodents are primarily nut and seed eaters.
+Therefore, the best bait for mouse traps is peanut butter or hazelnut spread.
 Their hunger for calories also entices them to try chocolate.
-When temperatures drop outside, mice come inside, slow down, and focus on building nests, so you can lure them to mouse traps with materials such as cotton balls, dental floss, yarn, and twine.
+When temperatures drop outside, mice come inside, slow down, and focus on building nests, so you can lure them to mouse traps with nesting materials.
 If using snap traps, tie or wrap the fibers around the mouse trap’s trigger to force mice to pull or gnaw on the bait, springing the trap.